npm/npm/doc/json.md

 and there was a file called `./lib/baz.js`, then require("foo/bar") would include the module defined in `./lib/baz.js`.

-If the "modules" member is omitted, then all `.js` files in the `./lib` folder will be automatically exposed as modules.
-So, the module defined in`./lib/baz.js`, can be loaded by calling `require("foo/baz")`.

-To suppress modules altogether, your package.json should contain `"modules":{}`.

 ## scripts

 The "scripts" member is an object hash of script commands that are run